oracle-livelabs/goldengate/ggsa-pipeline/setup-pipeline/setup-pipeline.md

   ![Publish Done](./images/publish_done.png "")

-You have now successfully completed Introduction to GoldenGate Stream Analytics!
+You have now successfully completed your introduction to GoldenGate Stream Analytics!

 ## Learn More